 Personally we love this time of year!
 We love watching the thunderstorms, when possible, while sheltered under a patio roof.
 Lightning bolts provide an amazing light show.
 Entire storms can be eye-popping.
 Since Monsoon thunderstorms tend to be recurrent throughout the afternoon, you'll see the sun peeking through.
 Wonderful color variations form in clouds.
 The ideal circumstances for a rainbow!
 Sometimes even doubling!
 A beautiful sight!

-Various shades of gray, dark blue, black, against the vibrant blue sky peeking through!
+Abounding shades of gray, dark blue, black, against the vibrant blue sky peeking through!
 Shards of sunlight gleaming through slits in the clouds.
 Rain pouring down over there.
 Again way over there, then on top of you!
 It's just a wonderful Weather Experience.
 Have your camera ready!

 During the Arizona Monsoon Season, there won't be storms every day in Tombstone Arizona.
 Keep in mind, precipitation totals are just Under 14 Inches in the area.
 That is the Cochise County yearly average!
 That's enough to support the natural flora: the Chihuahuan Desert plants that live here.